pforret/blog.splashing/_topic/country/sierraleone.md

 ---
 # Sierra Leone

-Sierra Leone, officially the Republic of Sierra Leone,  is a country on the southwest coast of West  Africa.
-It is bordered by Liberia to the southeast and Guinea surrounds the northern half of the nation.
-Covering a total area of 71,740 km2, Sierra Leone has a tropical climate, with diverse environments  ranging from savanna to rainforests.
-The country has a population of 7,092,113 as of the 2015 census.
-Freetown is the capital and largest city.
+Sierra Leone, officially the Republic of Sierra Leone, is country on the southwest coast of West  Africa.
+It shares its southeastern border with Liberia and is bordered by Guinea to the north.
+With a land area of 71,740 km2, Sierra Leone has a tropical climate and with a variety of  environments ranging from savannas to rainforests.
+According to the 2015 census, Sierra Leone has a population of 7,092,113, with Freetown serving as  both the capital and largest city.
+The country is divided into five administrative regions, which are further subdivided into 16  districts.Sierra Leone is governed as a presidential republic, with a unicameral parliament and a  directly elected president.

 ## Unsplash photos